 - Exciting agency award news (“Wow, we just won the Sheboygan Ad Fed Annual Badger Award”) and on, and on.

+Getting the word out is good.
+But, as I have softly indicated, much of this is all about the agency and not about the client or her needs.
 Sorry, folks.
-This type of random outreach ain’t going to cut it.
+This type of random outreach, outreach not backed up by doing some brand and human research on those needs, ain’t going to cut it.
 And, know what?
 You know that.
 So, why are you doing it?
 Oh, you say you’re not?
 Sorry, I know you are because CMO’s tell me that you are.

 Thinking Like An Account Planner

 I’ve been a closet Account Planner for years.
-I love the planning, research, insights and strategy side of advertising.
+I love the planning, research, insights, and strategy side of advertising.
 And, I was lucky to have worked at Saatchi London when Account Planners ruled.
-It helped that we made a lot of money (great Planners are expensive), that the English are more cerebral than Americans and that they drink more.
+It helped that the agency made a lot of money (great Planners are expensive), that the English are more cerebral than Americans and that they drink more.
+Oh, they also sound smart.

 You can grab a bit of this strategic planning magic for your agency and its business development program too.
 Remember, clients want to get ahead.
 And… Good news, for the most part, getting the data to create your dazzling insights is free.

-Start With Your Advertising Agency’s New Business Objective
+Start With Your Advertising Agency New Business Objectives

-Our insights helped us look like category and social marketing experts, delivered valuable insights, pit brand against brand and broke way through the clutter of the usual agency incoming.
+Our insights helped us look like category and social marketing experts, delivered valuable insights, pit brand against brand to break way through the clutter of the usual agency incoming.

-What Big Data and Insights Can You Deliver?
+What Unignorable Big Data and Insights Can You Deliver?

-Every CMO, marketing and sales department will have their own pain points and information requirements.
+Every CMO, marketing, and sales department will have its own pain points and information requirements.
 Tailor your insights to match the client’s issues.
 Importantly, make sure that you are not simply parroting what the client’s industry discusses every day.
 Your insights better be insightful.
 What do I mean by “insights”?
+Insights offer…

 - The capacity to discern the true nature of a situation.